vision-zjweu/compv.github.io/docs/hw3.md

 ### Task 5: Synthetic Views -- Name that book!

-We asked David what he's reading, and so he sent us a few pictures.
+We asked the professor what he's reading, and so he sent us a few pictures.
 They're a bit distorted since he wants you to get used to `cv2.warpPerspective` *before* you use it in the next task.
 He says "it's all the same, right, homographies can map between planes and book covers are planes, no?".

 **Files**: We provide data in `task5/`, with one folder per book.
 Each folder has:
 1. `book.jpg` -- an image of the book taken from an angle;